emiliopf/chat-app/README.md

 ## About The Project

 App developed only with learning intention.
-One of the main goals is create an efficient develop environment over Minikube.
+One of the main goals is create an efficient development environment over Minikube.

 Other objetives are learn kubernetes components and build a whole app from nothing, use a modern nodejs framework like NestJS, make a first approach to Angular and use RabbitMQ as message broker.